ADULT DEPENDANT RELATIVE VISA

 In order to satisfy the Home Office that you are unable to obtain the required level of care in the country where you are living, you may wish to provide an expert report on the availability of suitable care facilities in support of your application.
 Our immigration barristers can assist you to identify a suitably qualified country background expert and then instruct the expert as to the issues that they should cover in their report.

-In order to satisfy the requirements of the Immigration Rules for an Adult Dependent Relative visa, you will need to demonstrate that there is adequate accommodation to you in the UK.
+In order to satisfy the requirements of the Immigration Rules for an Adult Dependant Relative visa, you will need to demonstrate that there is adequate accommodation to you in the UK.
 Our barristers can arrange for a qualified surveyor with specialist knowledge and skills to attend your property to assess and produce a comprehensive report which can then be submitted in support of your application.

-If your application for an Adult Dependent Relative visa has been refused, our immigration barristers can advise you on the merits of making a fresh application and/or challenging the decision by way of an appeal to the Immigration Tribunal.
+If your application for an Adult Dependant Relative visa has been refused, our immigration barristers can advise you on the merits of making a fresh application and/or challenging the decision by way of an appeal to the Immigration Tribunal.

 As well as preparing high quality visa applications, our immigration barristers provide professional legal advice and representation in relation to every aspect of pursuing a UK immigration appeal.